Nadsat: Function

-Burgess, a polyglot who loved language in all its forms, was aware that linguistic slang was of a constantly changing nature.
-He knew that if he used contemporary modes of speech, the novel would very quickly become dated.
+Burgess was a polyglot who loved language in all its forms.
+However, he realized that if he used contemporary slang, the novel would very quickly become dated, owing to the way in which teenage language is constantly changing.
+He was therefore forced to invent his own vocabulary, and to set the book in an imaginary future.
+Burgess was later to point out that, ironically, some of the Nadsat words in the book had been appropriated by American teenagers, "and thus shoved [his] future into the discardable past."
 His use of Nadsat was pragmatic; he needed his narrator to have a unique voice that would remain ageless, while reinforcing Alex's indifference to his society's norms, and to suggest that youth subculture was independent from the rest of society.
 In A Clockwork Orange, Alex's interrogators describe the source of his argot as "subliminal penetration".

 Russian influences

 Russian influences play the biggest role in Nadsat.
 Most of those Russian-influenced words are slightly anglicized loan-words, often maintaining the original Russian pronunciation.
 One example is the Russian word lyudi, which is anglicized to lewdies, meaning 'people'.
 Another Russian word is bábushka which is anglicized to baboochka, meaning 'grandmother', 'old woman'.
 Some of the anglicised words are truncated, for example pony from ponimát’, 'to understand', or otherwise shortened, for example veck from čelovék, 'person, man' (though the anglicized word chelloveck is also used in the book).

 A further means of constructing Nadsat words is the employment of homophones (known as folk etymology).
 For example, one Nadsat term which may seem like an English composition, horrorshow, actually stems from the Russian word for 'good'; khorosho, which sounds similar to horrorshow.
 In this same manner many of the Russian loan-words become an English–Russian hybrid, with Russian origins, and English spellings and pronunciations.
-A further example is the Russian word for 'head', golová, which sounds similar to Gulliver known from Gulliver’s Travels; Gulliver became the Nadsat expression for the concept 'head'.
+A further example is the Russian word for 'head', golová, which sounds similar to Gulliver known from Gulliver's Travels; Gulliver became the Nadsat expression for the concept 'head'.

-Many of Burgess's loanwords, such as devotchka ('girl') and droog ('friend') maintain both their relative spelling and meaning over the course of translation.
+Many of Burgess's loan-words, such as devotchka ('girl') and droog ('friend'), maintain both their relative spelling and meaning over the course of translation.

 Other influences

-Additional words were borrowed from other languages: A (possibly Saudi-owned) hotel was named 'Al Idayyin, an Arabic-sounding variant on “Holiday Inn” Hotel chain, while also alluding to the name Aladdin.
+Additional words were borrowed from other languages: A (possibly Saudi-owned) hotel was named 'Al Idayyin, an Arabic-sounding variant on "Holiday Inn" Hotel chain, while also alluding to the name Aladdin.